ersheff/IMS322-Docs/docs/setup.md

 2. Click on the **Actions** tab at the top of the repository page.
 3. In the **Actions** tab, click on the most recent item in the list of workflows that have been run.
 4. Click on the workflow run to view the details.
-5. In the workflow details page, you can see the status of each step.
+5. On the workflow details page, you can see the status of each step.

 If you would like to fix errors identified by the autograding logs, you may commit and sync changes as many times as needed before the assignment due date.
 Keep in mind that you will need to have the word "finished" in your commit message to rerun the autograding workflow.
-You can amend the commit message if you would like to keep track of subsequent attempts e.g. "finished 2".
+You can optionally amend the commit message with a number to keep track of subsequent attempts e.g., "finished 2".